Five-For-Five/A2A_MAS/agent2agent-main/a2a_friend_scheduling/ai_docs/002_task_host.md

 -   **Host Tools (`host_tools.py`):**
     -   **`check_friends_availability`:** This tool will take a list of friend names and a proposed date.
 It will use the `send_message` function to query each friend's agent for their availability on that date.
     -   **`find_common_timeslots`:** This tool will process the availability responses from the friend agents and identify overlapping time slots.
+    -   **`list_host_availability`:** This tool checks the host's own availability for given dates.
     -   **`book_host_meeting`:** This tool will take a confirmed time, date, and list of participants, and it will create a reservation in the host's schedule.
+    -   **`manage_host_availability`:** This tool allows the host to update their schedule by marking time slots as available or blocked with meetings.
+Can also add new dates to the schedule.

 ## 3. Refactor the Host Agent (`agent.py`)